JosephDriedger/echoes-of-the-forgotten-keep/docs/ENGINE_OVERVIEW.md

 - **MeshManager** - Loads and caches 3D models (GLB/GLTF via Assimp), extracts skeleton data
 - **AnimationLoader** - Loads animation clips from GLB files, appends to shared clip vectors
 - **AssetManager** - Aggregates ShaderManager and TextureManager for convenient access
+- **AudioManager** - Loads and plays audio assets (music and sound effects) via SDL3_mixer.
+Provides `loadAudio()`, `playMusic()`, and `playSfx()` static methods.
+- **AudioEventQueue** - A frame-buffered queue of `AudioEvent` objects.
+Gameplay systems push sound effect requests into the queue during the update phase, and all queued events are processed (played) at the end of the frame.
+This decouples audio playback from game logic and ensures sounds are played in a consistent order.

 All managers use path-based deduplication to avoid loading the same asset twice.